Vivian Springford American, 1913-2003

 Biography

-Following her passing in 2003, her works withheld in the permanent collections of numerous private and public institutions, including the Guggenheim, New York, NY, and the Museum of Fine Arts, Boston, MA.
+Following her passing in 2003, her works are present in the permanent collections of numerous private and public institutions, including the Guggenheim, New York, NY, and the Museum of Fine Arts, Boston, MA.

 Works